BioBuild/mtDNA-heteroplasmy/README.md

 4. apply cohort filters to identify common apparent heteroplasmies with adequate variance between individuals for association testing, as shown in ```4_cohort_filters.R```
 5. add in cohort annotations, as shown in ```5_cohort_annotations.R```
 6. prepare apparent heteorplasmy genotype files for association testing, as shown in ```6_prep_het_genotype_file.R```
-7. identify cell types with high median xCell scores per tissue for use in celltype interaction a analyses, as shown in ```7_celltype_proportions.R```
+7. identify cell types with high median [xCell scores](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1349-1) in [7 cell types in 35 GTEx tissues](https://www.science.org/doi/10.1126/science.aaz8528) for use in celltype interaction analyses, as shown in ```7_celltype_proportions.R```

 # Landscape of apparent mtDNA heteroplasmy and enrichment testing in CNS tissues